adarsh-911/graphics-pipeline/README.md

    - Barycentric coordinates are used to interpolate depth, UVs, and normals.

 5. **Fragment Shading**
-   - Per-fragment lighting is computed using surface normals and a simple light model.
+   - Per-fragment lighting is computed using surface normals and a simple distance based light model.
-   - Textures are sampled with UV interpolation.
+   - Textures are sampled with UV perspective interpolation (Bilinear filtering).
    - Final color is written to the framebuffer.

 6. **Output**